 You will use these techniques over and over, in all their different forms and variations, and be able to apply them to any genre/s you want to specialize in.

 .The blues scale is very commonly used in this genre, but it’s not the only guitar scale used in the blues.

 For those who love the blues, and want to specialize in the genre rather than just using it as a stepping stone to start improvising and soloing, I would start learning about all the different sub-genres of blues and study the greatest guitarists in each.

 As well as learn the from other genres to blend in new ideas with your blues.

-Blues opened me the door to guitar soloing, and Punk Rock opened me the door to songwriting.
+Blues opened me the door to guitar soloing, and Punk opened the door to songwriting.

 Punk Rock is (in most cases) a pretty simple form of music.

-This is an great opportunity for a beginner songwriter.
+This is a great opportunity for a beginner songwriter.

 A song doesn’t have to be complex to be good.

 Being able to do complex stuff, whether it’s in guitar playing or in songwriting, means that you have more options to choose from, which is why the study of both skills should be lifelong.